SecTips1/VisualStudio-FortifySCA-AzureDevOps/README.md

 Document Your Pipeline: Add comments in your YAML file or pipeline definition so that teammates can easily maintain and update the process.

-Congratulations!
-You’ve successfully integrated Microsoft Visual Studio, Fortify SCA, and Azure DevOps.
-If you encounter any issues, consult the official Fortify (OpenText) documentation, Microsoft docs, or your organization’s security team.
+You should have successfully integrated Microsoft Visual Studio, Fortify SCA, and Azure DevOps.
+If you encounter any issues, consult the official Fortify (OpenText) documentation, Microsoft docs, or your organization’s application and/or security team.